Why NEAROF?

 What makes NEAROF different?

 NEAROF is all about the food you eat between epic meal experiences.
-Our goal is to approach food in a fun and useful way, without any attempt to be pompous, elitist snobs about eating.
+My goal is to approach food in a fun and useful way, without any attempt to be a pompous, elitist snob about eating.
 Eating is a great human unifier, something we all do with varying degrees of interest and intensity.
 This site is about celebrating the little foodie joys that other more serious food sites tend to ignore.
 Who else is going to review gum and ketchup chips with the same level of interest as a particularly pungent cheese?
-That’s us, in a nutshell.
+That’s NEAROF, in a nutshell.

 What kinds of things do you review?

 The little things.
 Food items you may not even think of as food items.
 Beer?
 Occasionally.
 Organic food?
 Sometimes.
-If you discover a gem at the grocery store, tell us about it.
-We’re open to suggestions.
+If you discover a gem at the grocery store, tell me about it.
+I’m open to suggestions.

-But we don’t just write food and gadget reviews.
-We also plan to run features, how-to guides, book reviews and other useful (or at least entertaining) food-related information.
-We’re making up our mandate as we go along.
+But I don’t just write food and gadget reviews.
+I also post features, how-to guides, book reviews and other useful (or at least entertaining) food-related information.
+I’m making up NEAROF’s mandate as I go along.
 (And good god, does it ever feel liberating.)

 What kinds of things don’t you write about?

 NEAROF isn’t interested in writing straight-up restaurant reviews.
 That’s been done to death on the web, and there are lots of great restaurant review websites out there with searchable databases of maps and menus and reader reviews.
-That’s not our thing.
-However, if a new item on a menu somewhere catches our fancy, that’s fair game.
-But we’re not nearly as interested in restaurants as we are groceries.
+That’s not my thing.
+However, if a new item on a menu somewhere catches my fancy, that’s fair game.
+But I’m not nearly as interested in restaurants as I am in groceries.

-Some things just don’t float our boat.
-Why review eggplant relish if we hate eggplant?
-Our choice of subjects may seem arbitrary, but it’s not entirely so.
-(See what we did there?)
+Some things just don’t float my boat.
+Why review eggplant relish if I hate eggplant?
+My choice of subjects may seem arbitrary, but it’s not entirely so.
+(See what I did there?)

 Care to elaborate?